Weekdays at 6 PM on HPR-2

 - Hosted by Craig DeSilva, Judy Anderson, John Kalani Zak

-The music used to open and close Evening Concert is the "Fantasy on a Hymn Tune by Justin Morgan."
+Evening Concert's theme song is the "Fantasy on a Hymn Tune by Justin Morgan."
 The composer/arranger is the late Thomas Canning.
-The version we use features the Cincinnati Symphony conducted by Jesus Lopez Cobos on the Telarc CD, "American Adagios."
+The version we use features the Cincinnati Symphony conducted by Jesus Lopez Cobos on the Telarc CD "American Adagios."

 Craig DeSilva (Monday-Wednesday) is glad to be playing recorded music on the air instead of playing for a live audience on stage as did when he studied piano.
 He began piano lessons when he was a child and continued piano studies at the University of Hawaiʻi at Mānoa (where he majored in broadcast journalism and minored in music) under the late Peter Coraggio.

 Craig got his start in radio as a news reporter and announcer on Hawaiʻi Public Radio and has filed stories for many national radio programs, including National Public Radio, Public Radio International, and Voice of America.
 Off the public radio airwaves, he’s written for Hawaii Business magazine and was assistant editor for Pacific Islands Report at the East-West Center.

 Heʻs currently employed as a corporate writer at HMSA and writes for Island Scene magazine.
 Craig is a proud supporter of local arts and culture in Hawaiʻi.
 He serves on the volunteer board for Honolulu Chamber Music Series.
 And he enjoys sharing music on Evening Concert that highlights arts events in the Islands -- your requests are welcome.